Skip to content

 For example:

-In Chinese culture, communication values harmony and modesty.
+Chinese communication often values politeness and social harmony.

 SituationChinesePinyinMeaning